CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ### Forward+
 Forward+ Shading renders the scene by finding out which lights overlap with each cluster and storing those lights' indices first, and then only shade with those lights for the points in the corresponding clusters.
+Below is a visualization of the frustum.

 <img src="img/Screenshot (65).png" width="500">